14 Convincing Reasons Why Money Can’t Buy Happiness

 6. You Won’t Make True Friends or Have a Happy Family With Money

-In life, the things that should really make you happy are having a good relationship with family members and a strong friendship with your closest confidants.
-These people, your loved ones, are the people that will make you feel as special as could be, and they will bring you true happiness.
-Being truly happy is quite truly something else.
+In life, the things that should bring you true happiness are a strong relationship with family and meaningful friendships with your closest confidants.
+These loved ones make you feel special and bring genuine joy.
+Being truly happy is something deeper.

-A lot of people will tend to feel more isolated when they make much more money.
-They’ll never be able to know whether new relationships are based on the foundation of their life together or the foundations of financial security in their wallets.
-It can be a sad place to be on top of the world.
+However, many wealthy people feel more isolated when they make more money.
+They’ll never know if new relationships are based on authentic support or financial security.
+It can be a lonely feeling, even when you’re on top of the world.

 7. You Won’t Fall in Love with Money